Shopify/cli/packages/cli/README.md

     <value> | -c <value>]

 FLAGS
   -c, --config=<value>                  The name of the app configuration.
       --client-id=<value>               Application's Client ID that will be exposed at build time.
       --no-color                        Disable color output.
-  --path=<value>                    [default: .]
-The path to your app directory.
+      --path=<value>                    The path to your app directory.
       --skip-dependencies-installation  Skips the installation of dependencies.
 Deprecated, use workspaces instead.
       --verbose                         Increase the verbosity of the logs.

 DESCRIPTION
   Build the app.